 - Language or speech problems

 - Social and Emotional Skills problems

 - Thinking—Cognitive Skills problems

-- Genetic defects like down syndrome and others etc
+- Genetic defects like down syndrome

 - Fragile X syndrome, which is a type of cognitive mutation inherited from parents

 - Severe medical problems caused due to preterm birth